Robust-Multi-Task Gradient Boosting: Experiments and Results

-Figure~\ref{fig:demsar_data} shows that \ac{R-MTGB} model consistently achieves the lowest (best) average rank across all datasets and metrics.
-Although the differences between \ac{R-MTGB}, conventional \ac{MTGB}, and \ac{ST}-\ac{GB} models are not statistically significant across all comparisons, there is no significant difference between these models and \ac{TaF}-\ac{GB} specifically in regression tasks.
-Notably, \ac{R-MTGB} maintains the best rank, followed by the conventional \ac{MTGB} model, with a significant margin in regression and overall evaluations (subplots b and c).
-On the other hand, pooling-based models underperform relative to the others.
-These results underscore the advantages of the proposed robust \ac{MTL} strategy compared to conventional and pooling-based approaches that indiscriminately combine task data.

-For a more granular view, we conduct a task-wise comparison, applying the same statistical procedure to individual tasks.
-These evaluations consider only models capable of distinguishing between tasks, and compute average task-wise ranks over 100 runs to assess statistically significant performance differences.
-This analysis includes: \begin{itemize} \item $96$ classification tasks measured by accuracy, with a critical difference (\ac{CD}) of approximately $0.33$ (subplot a), \item $381$ regression tasks measured by \ac{RMSE}, with a \ac{CD} of approximately $0.17$ (subplot b), and \item a combined total of 477 tasks across all datasets, with a \ac{CD} of approximately $0.15$ (subplot c). \end{itemize}

-Figure~\ref{fig:demsar_task}, subplot (a), shows that \ac{R-MTGB} model achieves the lowest (best) average rank.
-While there is no statistically significant difference between this model and the conventional \ac{MTGB}, both outperform \ac{ST}-\ac{GB} model, although the difference is statistically significant.
-In the regression tasks presented in subplot (b), the proposed model again attains the best (lowest) average rank.
-Where the difference is statistically significant when compared to other approaches.
-Lastly, the overall task-wise ranking in subplot (c) indicates that the proposed model consistently achieves the top average rank across tasks, with statistically significant differences observed between \ac{R-MTGB} other methodologies.

-The consistently poor performance of \ac{DP}-\ac{GB} and \ac{TaF}-\ac{GB} across all scenarios in Figures \ref{fig:demsar_data} and \ref{fig:demsar_task} indicates that simple data aggregation can harm model effectiveness, likely due to the loss of task-specific distinctions and the introduction of noise.
-In contrast, the regularization mechanism in \ac{R-MTGB} effectively leverages beneficial inter-task relationships while mitigating the negative effects of unrelated or noisy tasks, which is especially valuable in heterogeneous task environments.
-These findings highlight the effectiveness of \ac{R-MTGB} approach, especially its capacity to identify and de-emphasize adversarial task.
-This makes it a compelling solution for \ac{MTL} in both classification and regression scenarios across diverse datasets and tasks.
+Our dataset-wise evaluation, as shown in Figure~\ref{fig:demsar_data}, covers ten datasets in total: five classification datasets (left subplot) and five regression datasets (right subplot).
+Figure~\ref{fig:demsar_data} shows that \ac{R-MTGB} model achieves the lowest (best) average rank for both classification and regression problems.
+Notably, \ac{R-MTGB} maintains the best rank, followed by \ac{MTGB}, with a larger margin for regression (Figure~\ref{fig:demsar_data}, right subplot).
+The consistently poor performance of \ac{DP}-\ac{GB} and \ac{TaF}-\ac{GB} across all scenarios in Figures~\ref{fig:demsar_data} indicates that simple data aggregation can harm model effectiveness, likely due to the loss of task-specific distinctions.
+In contrast, the regularization mechanism in \ac{R-MTGB} effectively leverages beneficial inter-task relationships while mitigating the negative effects of unrelated tasks, which is especially valuable in heterogeneous task environments.